-The Town of Janesville owns several parcels designated as parkland, each less than five acres.
-The most important parcel is located on the Rock River just off Highway 14 and provides boat access to the river (see Map 2.15).
-It is recommended that the Town consider improvements to this park/launch to provide for full utilization of this valuable site.
-Town owned public lands can serve multiple uses, including recreation, natural resource protection and community development.
-Managing these lands to preserve environmental values and to provide access to Town residents is both possible and desirable.
-More complete information and recommendations on parks and open space within the Town is available in the POROS Plan.
+At the time of writing, the Town of Harmony owns six small parcels designated as parkland, each less than five acres, and each associated with a housing development (see Map 2.10).
+Town owned public lands can serve multiple uses, including recreation, natural resource protection, and community development.
+Managing these lands to preserve environmental values is both possible and desirable.

-Town of Janesville Parks and Open Space
+Town of Harmony Parks and Open Space